 -

 This controls the current zoom level of the display.
-There are two ways to zoom in an out with the scroll wheel.
+There are two ways to zoom in and out with the scroll wheel.

 -